List of streets named after Martin Luther King Jr.

 As of 2003, there were over 600 American cities that had named a street after King.
 By 2004, this number had grown to 650, according to NPR.
 In 2006, Derek Alderman, a cultural geographer at East Carolina University, reported the number had increased to 730, with only 10 states in the country without a street named after King (Alaska, Hawaii, Maine, Montana, Nebraska, New Hampshire, North Dakota, Rhode Island, South Dakota, and Vermont).
 In 2014 he estimated that there were over 900 streets named after King in 41 states, Washington, D.C., and Puerto Rico.
+In 2019, National Geographic published an interactive mapping of more than 1,000 streets around the world named after King.